Top Ten Questions About Wheelchair Van Financing

 "Anyone who is financing a mobility vehicle should consider purchasing GAP insurance," recommends Jill.
 For just an additional $5 onto your monthly payment, GAP could be a decision that saves you tens of thousands of dollars.

-GAP insurance is available nationwide on any wheelchair accessible vehicle for a term of up to 84 months with the with the exception of New York.
+GAP insurance is available nationwide on any wheelchair accessible vehicle for a term of up to 84 months with the exception of New York.

 10. What is a Vehicle Service Contract?